-Microsoft have finally revealed the price, release date and specifications of both the Xbox Series X and Xbox Series S. Here, we have included all of the information you need to decide which next-gen console you should to buy.
+The Xbox Series X and Xbox Series S consoles are arriving in just under a week.
+Here, we have included all of the information you need to decide which next-gen console you should buy.

 Xbox-faithfuls are sure to be gearing up for the premium edition of the Series lineup, but key features – as well as a tantalizing price point for the smaller sibling in the family – could turn heads once the two release in November.